AMoreaux/Sketch-Icons/README.md

 ### Import icons

-Depuis l'arrivée des symboles imbriqués et des bibliothèques Sketch, notre worfklow a été incroyablement amélioré.
+Since the arrival of nested symbols and Sketch libraries, our worfklow has been incredibly improved.

-Mais si, comme nous, vous vous êtes demandés comment importer l'ensemble de vos icônes dans Sketch et comment leur appliquer un masque de couleur individuellement...
-Alors ce plug-in est fait pour vous.
+But if, like us, you have wondered how to import all of your icons into Sketch and how to apply a color mask individually...
+Then this plug-in is for you.

-Il vous suffit d'aller dans `Plugins -> Sketch Icons -> Import icons...` and select your folder or your icons.
-Vous pouvez également utiliser le raccourci `cmd + shit + y`.
+Just go to `Plugins -> Sketch Icons -> Import icons...` and select your folder or your icons.
+You can also use the keyboard shortcut `cmd + shit + y`.

 ![alt text](images/import-icons.gif)

-Et...
+And...
 Voilà !
-Votre bibliothèque d'icônes dynamiques est prête !
+Your dynamic icons library is ready!

 ### Update severals icons

-Pour vous faire gagner encore plus de temps, nous avons conçu une fonctionnalité qui vous permet de remplacer ou de mettre à jour des icônes déjà importés dans votre bibliothèque.
-Vous retrouverez cette fonctionnalité dans `Plugins -> Sketch Icons -> Update icons on selected artboards...`.
+To save you even more time, we have designed a feature that allows you to replace or update icons already imported into your library.
+You will find this feature in `Plugins -> Sketch Icons -> Update icons on selected artboards...`.

 ![alt text](images/update-icons.gif)

 ### Add a color mask on several icons

-Si vous souhaitez appliquer un masque de couleur sur un icône - ou un ensemble d'icônes - vous pouvez vous aider de la fonctionnalité `Plugins -> Sketch Icons -> Apply a color mask on selected artboards...`.
+If you want to apply a color mask to an icon - or a set of icons - you can use this functionality `Plugins -> Sketch Icons -> Apply a color mask on selected artboards...`.

 ![alt text](images/add-mask-icons.gif)

-C'est à peu près tout ce que vous devez savoir.
-Cela devrait vous faire gagner beaucoup de temps !
+That's about all you need to know.
+This should save you a lot of time!

-N'hésitez pas à revenir vers nous.
-Vos avis nous intéressent :)
+Do not hesitate to come back to us.
+We want your feedback :)

 ## How to install the plugin